 - §4-6-1 The crops and variety should be selected to suit to local conditions of soil and climate taken into account.
 It is recommended to prioritize the varieties known as suitable for organic cultivation. - §4-6-2 Seeds and seedlings must not be treated with prohibited materials. - §4-6-3 It is not allowed to use prohibited materials in order to select seeds. - §4-6-4 Seedlings shall be grown on organic fields.
 The soil where seeds and seedlings are growing should come from the certified fields in principle, fertilizers from Table 1 of Organic JAS Standards, and/or soil that prohibited substance is not applied to for at least two years can be used and seedlings must not be treated with prohibited materials during its nursing period.
-Seeds of certified organic seedlings must be organic.

-- §4-6-5 Seeds that are enclosed in agricultural materials made without use of synthetic substances from recycled fibers from cotton linters can be used.
-However, the agricultural material cannot be used if they are made from genetically engineered cotton. - §4-6-6 Seeds made by genetic engineering; and seeds, seedlings, base trees, cuttings, and pollen derived from plants which have been made by genetic engineering are prohibited. - §4-6-7 If organic seeds, seedling and so forth are hard to obtain, seeds and vegetative propagating materials from a production unit in conversion to organic farming may be used.
+Seeds of certified organic seedlings must be organic. - §4-6-5 Seeds that are enclosed in agricultural materials made without use of synthetic substances from recycled fibers from cotton linters can be used.
+However, the agricultural material cannot be used if they are made from genetically engineered cotton.
+Only for Organic JAS certification, polyvinyl alcohol, polyacrylamide, or products derived from natural substance without chemical treatment may be used if it is approved for viscosity control of bed soil of onion seedlings by JONA for a limited time that JONA sets.

+- §4-6-6 Seeds made by genetic engineering; and seeds, seedlings, base trees, cuttings, and pollen derived from plants which have been made by genetic engineering are prohibited. - §4-6-7 If organic seeds, seedling and so forth are hard to obtain, seeds and vegetative propagating materials from a production unit in conversion to organic farming may be used.
 Where the above is not available, non-organic seeds and vegetative propagating materials that are not grown or treated with prohibited substances may be used.

 In case that it is hard to obtain even the conventional seed, seedlings and so forth described above, the following may be used:1.
 Seeds that are not grown with persistively effective synthetic fertilizer or agro chemicals in case of seed propagation and 2. in case of vegetative reproduction, the youngest seedlings that could be obtained (except for seeds and seedlings of edible sprouts for its production).

 The reasons for not being able to obtain organic seeds and seedlings must be reported to JONA.
 In case of JONA - IFOAM standards, seeds and seedlings treated with prohibited materials shall not be used.